SorenMG/py-calc/README.md

 # TODO
 - Add support for linreg
 - Add support for limit
+- Add support for critical values in amount
+- Add support for evaluation with variables defined (randundersøgelse)

 # Contribution
 To contribute, please submit a pull request 👏